awsdocs/aws-kms-developer-guide/doc_source/programming-keys.md

 ------
 #### [ PowerShell ]

-To create a CMK in PowerShell, use the [New\-KmsKey](https://docs.aws.amazon.com/powershell/latest/reference/items/New-KMSKey.html) cmdlet\.
+To create a KMS key in PowerShell, use the [New\-KmsKey](https://docs.aws.amazon.com/powershell/latest/reference/items/New-KMSKey.html) cmdlet\.

 ```
-# Create a CMK
+# Create a KMS key

 $desc = 'Key for protecting critical data'
 New-KmsKey -Description $desc